jbinder/doforme-bot/README.md

 A Telegram bot for assigning tasks to other people.
 It helps you keeping track of your own tasks as well as tasks that you assigned others.

-Just add it to a group and follow the instructions.
+Try it out on [Telegram](https://telegram.me/doformebot) (Warning: things might break, use at your own risk!).

-:construction: Under construction!
+Just add @doforme as contact, to a group, and follow the instructions.

 Features
 --------